-Alissa Reiter, Vice President
+Aaron Fischer, Vice President

-Steven Douglas, Vice President
+Steven Douglas, Immediate Past President

 Steve is a fifth generation Oaklander and partner in his family business, Douglas Parking LLC.
 In addition to serving on the JCC Board, Steve is a member of the Guardsmen, a philanthropic organization dedicated to raising funds for underprivileged and at-risk children in the Bay Area.
 His community work includes the Board of Directors of the National Parking Association, The Oakland Museum of California, the Oakland Chamber of Commerce, the Jewish Federation of the East Bay, the Lake Merritt/Uptown Business District and Temple Sinai.
 He is passionate about baseball, and in particular, the Oakland A’s.
 He lives in Oakland with his wife and two children.
 Steve has served on the JCC East Bay Board since 2013.